Rampant drug abuse is a threat to both individuals and society as a whole.

 - The Narcotics Drugs and Psychotropic Substance Act 1985

-- The Prevention of Illicit Traffic In Narcotics Drugs and Psychotropic Substances Act, 1988
+- Prevention of Illicit Traffic In Narcotics Drugs and Psychotropic Substances Act, 1988

 The Narcotics Drugs and Psychotropic Substances Act, 1985

-The Government of India made a bureau under section 4(3) of the above act for narcotics control and named it as National Bureau of Narcotics on 17 March 1986.
+The Government of India made a bureau under Section 4(3) of the act for narcotics control and named it as National Bureau of Narcotics on 17 March 1986.

-The act came into effect on the 14th of November 1985.
-It expresses the provision to make an authority under the Central Government to fulfil its all purposes.
+The act came into effect on 14 November 1985.
+The act expresses the provision to make an authority under the Central Government to fulfil its all purposes.

 The primary purpose of making authority is to exercise the power and functions of the above act.